Global Service Learning

 Program Overview

 Bolivia - service project focusing on financial stability and entrepreneurship with CEOLI, a school for disabled children and young adults in Cochabamba.
-Must be an active PBSO member and have completed 24 credits on Pitt campus.
+Must have completed 24 credits on Pitt campus prior to the start of the program.

 Puerto Rico - service project with CARAS, a non-profit focused on education and environmental preservation.
-Must be an active PBSO member, a student studying Environmental Science or Environmental Studies, or a student in the Certificate in Innovation and Entrepreneurship and have completed 24 credits on Pitt campus.
+Must have completed 24 credits on Pitt campus prior to the start of the program.

-Trinidad - service project for Certificate in Leadership and Ethics students focused on community development toward tourism and economic development in Matelot, Trinidad.
-Must be a CPLE student and have completed 24 credits on Pitt campus.
+Trinidad - service project for Certificate in Leadership and Ethics students focused on community development toward eco-tourism and economic development in Matura, Trinidad.
+Must have completed 24 credits on Pitt campus prior to the start of the program.

-You will be enrolled in a spring-long course taught by Bryan Schultz, Pitt Business Director of International Programs which will lay the foundations of service learning and allow you to begin preliminary work on a service project benefitting the community.
+You will be enrolled in a spring-long course taught by Bryan Schultz, Pitt Business Director of Global Experiences which will lay the foundations of service learning and allow you to begin preliminary work on a service project benefitting the community.
 Spring break will be spent abroad in the community, working on project deliverables.